Australia says two evacuees from Japan cruise vessel have coronavirus

 The ban was extended on Thursday until at least Feb.
 29.

-Reporting by Colin Packham; Editing by Lincoln Feast.
+Reporting by Colin Packham; Editing by Lincoln Feast & Shri Navaratnam